This post may contain affiliate links. Please see disclosure policy here.

 Once you learn how to make brown butter you are going to want to add it to everything!
 It is like magic and just makes everything taste better.

-Brown butter is litterally just butter that you ahve browned.
+Brown butter is litterally just butter that you have browned in a pan.
 But it has the power to transform a recipe.
 The process is simple but the effects are huge!
 You heat the butter so that the milk solids darken and fall to the bottom of the pan.
-You will get an amazing nutty aroma as the butter melts and browns and you get a better, bolder flavor to your food when you add brown butter.
+You will get an amazing nutty aroma as it melts and browns and you get a better, bolder flavor to the food you add it to.

 - Heat butter over medium heat.
 I like to use a light colored pan because it is easier to watch the color of the butter and when it begins to turn golden brown.